 One reason for transferring ownership to Samy is that Samy may want the tax deduction for the mortgage interest.
 Saleem has no use for a mortgage interest deduction anymore, having a low enough income to not worry about taxes too much.
 Samy is in a higher tax bracket, so the tax savings would be more significant for him than for his father, who may get no benefit at all if he was not paying income taxes anyway.
 So Samy wants to put the mortgage in his name and thus, the home in his name as well since you cannot mortgage something you don’t own.

 While we still have all the same problems as I described above, the solution may be different because there is this desire to transfer actual ownership to Samy.
 Here, maybe we want Samy to own the home.
 But one other thing we want to do is preserve the inheritance rights of Haritha.

 Sameer can accomplish Samy’s goal of getting ownership of the home.
 At the same time, his goal should also be not shorting Haritha on inheritance.
 Sameer does this by creating a note and “deed of trust” that shows there is a loan given by Sameer to Samy.
 There does not need to be any interest (though there may be some tax consequences).
 So this way, the home itself is owned by Samy, but Samer holds the equity.

 Sameer would still be concerned about Samy being sued or going through some other kind of financial calamity.
 There are a few different solutions here as well.
 We can carve out interests in the house for Saleem.
 A solution may include making sure he has equity in the home as well as other rights.
-For example, Saleem wants to continue to live in the house and cannot be “kicked out” by a creditor or in the event there are inlaw issues.
+For example, Saleem does not want to to be “kicked out” by a creditor or in the event there are inlaw issues.